 Popular in California, and rapidly gaining ground in other markets as well, this strain won many cannabis awards for its extraordinarily high levels of cannabidiol, CBD.
 Due to this high level of cannabinoid expression, ACDC is often used to make CBD products such as tinctures and concentrates.

 With a significant lack of THC, ACDC is unlikely to make any waves in the recreational cannabis market as it doesn't produce any psychoactive effects.
 On the other hand, CBD does create a robust body effect as it relaxes muscles, quiets nerves, and helps release tension and stress.
-Many patients report a tingling feeling which is beneficial for those suffering from pain.
-CBD is also well-known for helping with depression, insomnia, and even skin conditions like acne and superbug infections like MRSA.

 Potential Positive Effects of ACDC